bballdave025/mendeleev-spelling-bee/README.md

 `Francium` `Silver` = <kbd>Fr</kbd><kbd>Ag</kbd> , which is an adjective for a type of grenade or a verb that has come into normal English usage due to video games.

-The work below (in the section, Let's see if we can quickly find some examples that are more fun) gives me a quick fun one,
+The work below (in the section, _Let's see if we can quickly find some examples that are more fun_), gives me a quick fun one,

 `Thorium` `Iodine` `Sulfur` &nbsp;&nbsp; `Flerovium` `Americium` `Gallium` &nbsp;&nbsp;&nbsp;&nbsp; is &nbsp;&nbsp;&nbsp;&nbsp;
 <kbd>Th</kbd><kbd>I</kbd><kbd>S</kbd> &nbsp;&nbsp; <kbd>Fl</kbd><kbd>Am</kbd><kbd>In</kbd><kbd>Ga</kbd>